 The traditional tango pedagogy gives great emphasis on walk.
 In those days, tango masters spend extended length of time teaching walk before they start any figures.
 There are good reasons for that.
 First, tango is a walking dance.
-No other dance uses so many walking steps as tango does in the dance.
+No other dance does so much walk in dancing as tango does.
 Second, there is a correlation between walk and dance.
 Those who can walk well usually dance well.
 Those who do not dance well, their walk usually sucks.
-Third, walk is the simplest of all steps, yet it is the foundation upon which other more complicated steps evolve.
-If one cannot do the simplest step well, it is unlikely that he can do complicated steps well, and his problem usually can be traced back to walk.
-Finally, because walk is the simplest step, it can be effectively used in training other basic skills, such as embrace, posture, connection, communication and musicality.
+Third, walk is the simplest step in all steps, yet it is the foundation upon which other steps evolve.
+If one cannot do the simplest step well, it is less likely that he can do complicated steps well, and his problem usually can be traced back to walk.
+Finally, because walk is the simplest step, it can be effectively used to train basic skills, such as embrace, posture, connection, communication and musicality.
 People new to tango cannot distribute their attention equally well to too many elements while learning complicated figures.
 They need to develop good embrace, posture, connection, communication and musicality before learning complicated stuffs, not after or at the same time.
 In order to train these basic skills, the exercise needs to be kept simple, and walk is a perfect way to achieve that.

 The lack of the basic training in tango in North America is due in many ways to the insufficient walk training.
 American culture holds that learning must be fun and painless.
 Our schools have the most entertaining environment and least homework.
 Our teachers do not want to bore students with dull drills, and our pupils want to get fancy before they can walk, which they think they can already.

 Nothing is farther from the truth.
 You look normal only till people see you trying to learn tango.
 In fact, everyone looks clumsy and funny in his/her first tango walk.
-That is because walking in close embrace is not something you often do.
+That is because walking in close embrace is not something you normally do.
 You are uncomfortable of leaning on a stranger.
-You feel awkward to walk backward.
+You feel awkward to walk backwards.
+You are heavy and unstable.
 You do not step on the beat.
 Your leg does not reach back far enough.
+Your toes are often being stepped on by your partner.
 Your behind sticks up and knees bend too much.
 You bounce up and down like a grasshopper, or wobble side to side like a chimpanzee.
 Your body is not flexible enough for the twist needed when walking on the side of you partner.
 You break the connection with your partner, or drag him/her out of balance… Until you regain your comfortable zone in the embrace, you are not ready for the next step.
 That is why walk is so important.
 It is simple.
 It keeps you focused.
-In fact it is not just walk, it is about everything fundamental - posture, embrace, connection, musicality, balance, flexibility, communication, elegance, and harmony.
+In fact it is not just walk, it is about everything fundamental - posture, embrace, connection, musicality, balance, stability, flexibility, communication, elegance and harmony.
 (See Women's Walk in Tango.)